 Cytauxzoonosis can be found in the United States, particularly south-central, southeastern and mid-Atlantic regions of the United States.
-Outdoor cats are affected more than indoor cats, presumably due to greater chances of exposure to ticks.
-The incidence of disease is higher in the spring and summer months when ticks are more active.
+Outdoor cats are affected more than indoor cats, presumably due to higher chances of exposure to ticks.
+The incidence of the disease is higher in the spring and summer months when ticks are more active.

-The parasitic infection has two phases.
-The leukocytic or tissue phase and the erythrocytic (red blood cell) phase.
+The parasitic infection has two phases: the leukocytic or tissue phase and the erythrocytic (red blood cell) phase.

-The ookinete then penetrates the stomach wall of the tick and migrates to the salivary glands where it asexually reproduces forming sporozoites which are released into the tick saliva.
+- The ookinete then penetrates the stomach wall of the tick and migrates to the salivary glands where it asexually reproduces forming sporozoites which are released into the tick saliva.

-When the tick feeds on its next host (your cat), saliva containing the sporozoites are injected into the bloodstream.
+- When the tick feeds on its next host (your cat), saliva containing the sporozoites are injected into the bloodstream.
 Once inside the cat, sporozoites enter macrophage cells throughout the body where they reproduce.
 Merozoites bud from sporozoites, rapidly increasing the size of the macrophages.
 As this happens, vascular obstruction from the swollen macrophages occurs in the small blood vessels of many vital organs such as the spleen, liver, and lungs.
 This leads to tissue necrosis due to inadequate blood supply as well as a severe immune response.
 It is this phase (the leukocytic/tissue phase) that is so fatal to cats.

-In the next phase, merozoites break out of the macrophages and enter the red blood cells (erythrocytic phase).
+- In the next phase, merozoites break out of the macrophages and enter the red blood cells (erythrocytic phase).
 This phase is less pathogenic than the leukocytic phase.

 Symptoms of cytauxzoonosis occur between 5-15 days of infection, and may initially be nonspecific.
 They can vary depending on the organ(s) affected, early symptoms may include:

 As the infection progresses, additional symptoms may include: